NZXTCorp/web-integrations-docs/pages/index.md

 {% item %}

-### CAM Monitoring Data {% .jumbo %}
+### NZXT CAM Monitoring Data {% .jumbo %}

-Create Web Integrations using monitoring data directly from NZXT CAM.
-Complete with Typescript definitions and a simple API.
-This will give you all the data you need to create interactive and informative displays.
+Want to create a web integration using NZXT CAM monitoring data?
+We provide a simple API with Typescript definitions directly from NZXT CAM - so you can build engaging and informative visualizations.

 {% /item %}